 This beautiful arcade underneath the Bridge served as a year-round marketplace where vendors sold fruits and vegetables and it quickly became known as Bridgemarket.
-With the onset of the depression, the market closed during the 1930’s and was later used by the New York City Department of Transportation.
+With the onset of the Great Depression, the market closed during the 1930s and was later used by the New York City Department of Transportation.

 On November 23, 1973, the New York City Landmarks Preservation Commission designated the Queensboro Bridge a landmark, including the large areas below the bridge, which were described as notable.
 Over 100 of Guastavino’s treasured works are located in New York City and have been registered as New York City landmarks.